 While we do enjoy relaxation at times, we also enjoy our freedom.
 We wanted to see more isolated parts of the islands without being stuck on a small boat for too long.

 And that’s why we chose to visit Cat Ba Island.
 It is located close to both bays, offers a lot of sightseeing options, and has an incredible national park on the island.

 Getting to Cat Ba Island from Hanoi

-Like anywhere in the world, there are several options for getting to Cat Ba Island.
+There are several options for getting from Hanoi to Cat Ba Island.

 By Motorbike or Car: If you’ve decided to rent or buy a motorbike to tour Vietnam (or you’re driving a car), you can easily get to Cat Ba Island.
 And having the transportation on the island will be helpful.
 Make your way to Tuan Chau Harbour.
 This will take you across the bay to Cat Ba Island and will leave you on the northern side of the island.
 You’ll likely then want to travel the length of the island to get to the city center area on the south side.
 There may be extra charges for bringing across a motorbike or vehicle to Cat Ba.

 By Air: There is no airfield on Cat Ba Island.
 Most people fly into Hanoi’s large, international airport then take a bus/ferry/bus combination to Cat Ba Island (described below).
 You can also fly into Hai Phong’s smaller airport, then take a taxi to the Ben pha Got ferry terminal, then across to Cat Ba, and a bus to the city center.
 The ferry shouldn’t cost more than $5 USD.
 Same for the bus ride.